Standing on the Shoulders of Giants: Reprogramming Visual-Language Model for General Deepfake Detection: Conclusion

-In this paper, we propose RepDFD, a general yet parameter-efficient method for detecting face forgeries by reprogramming a well-trained CLIP model.
-Specifically, we employ an Input Transformation technique to merge the image with learnable perturbations before feeding it into the CLIP image encoder.
-Additionally, we introduce Face2Text Prompts to incorporate facial identity information into the text prompts, which are then fed into the CLIP text encoder to guide the optimization of perturbations.
-The only required operation for evaluation is to apply these task-specific perturbations to all test images and then feed them into the CLIP model.
-Comprehensive experiments show that: (1) the cross-dataset and cross-manipulation performances of deepfake detection can be significantly and consistently improved using a pre-trained CLIP model with RepDFD; (2) our superior performances are at less cost of trainable parameters, making it a promising approach for real-world applications.
+In this paper, we have proposed RepDFD, a general but parameter-efficient method for detecting face forgeries by reprogramming a well-trained CLIP model.
+Specifically, we employ the Input Transformation to merge the image with learnable perturbations before feeding it into the CLIP image encoder.
+Moreover, we introduce the Face2Text Prompts to asymmetrically incorporate facial embedding information into the text prompts for real and fake categories, which are then fed into the CLIP text encoder to guide the optimization of perturbations.
+RepDFD has effectively employed a CLIP to detect deepfakes by processing only the input images and texts, excluding the internal model parameters.
+Comprehensive experiments have demonstrated that our superior performance can be achieved with fewer trainable parameters.